 If you make changes to the default conversion goal, Search Ads 360 will automatically update any paired goals.

-- In Google Ads, change the conversion setting for the campaign to Google Ads Conversion Tracking and enable a Google Ads "Target CPA", "Target ROAS", "Maximize conversions", or "Maximize conversion value" strategy on that campaign.
+- In Google Ads, change the conversion setting for the campaign to Google Ads conversion tracking and enable a Google Ads "Target CPA", "Target ROAS", "Maximize co, or "Maximize conversion value" strategy on that campaign.